 - .1 Projects that will be served by delivery vehicles must provide a clear route for such vehicles with appropriate geometric design to allow turning and backing. - .2 Clear routes of access must be provided and maintained for emergency vehicles to and around buildings and must be posted with appropriate signage (fire lane no parking). - .3 The layout and design of parking areas must provide for safe and convenient circulation of vehicles throughout the lot. - .4 All roadways must be designed to harmonize with the topographic and natural features of the site insofar as practical by minimizing filling, grading, excavation, or other similar activities which result in unstable soil conditions and soil erosion, by fitting the development to the natural contour of the land and avoiding substantial areas of excessive grade and tree removal, and by retaining existing vegetation during construction.
 The road network must provide for vehicular, pedestrian, and cyclist safety, all season emergency access, snow storage, and delivery and collection services.

 The above requirements have been addressed in the plans.

-.5 Parking Layout and Design
+The Board finds the standards of this section have been met. .5 Parking Layout and Design

 Off street parking must conform to the following standards: